-Although all patients are prescribed aspirin and another antiplatelet medication (such as clopidogrel) for at least a year after a heart attack, those who have a stent placed must take both for at least a month for a bare metal stent and at least a year for a drug-eluting stent, unless directed by their cardiologist.
+Although all patients are prescribed aspirin and another antiplatelet medication (such as clopidogrel) for at least a year after a heart attack, those who have a stent placed must take both for at least a month for a bare metal stent and usually at least a year for a drug-eluting stent, unless directed by their cardiologist.
 This greatly reduces the risk of the stent closing suddenly.
 Clopidogrel, like aspirin, helps to prevent blood platelets from clumping together.

-If for some reason patients cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.
+If for some reason people cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.

 Coronary Artery Bypass Graft Surgery (CABG)

-CABG surgery is the alternative procedure to angioplasty for opening blocked arteries, particularly for patients who have two or more blocked arteries.
+CABG surgery is the alternative procedure to angioplasty for opening blocked arteries, particularly for people who have two or more blocked arteries.
 However, it is a very invasive procedure and requires a longer hospitalization and recovery period.
 In a CABG procedure:

 Treatment for Patients in Shock or With Heart Failure

 Cardiogenic shock is a dangerous condition that includes a drop in blood pressure and other abnormalities.
-Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock around the time of revascularization.
+Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help people with cardiogenic shock around the time of revascularization.
 IABP involves inserting a catheter containing a long balloon, which is inflated and deflated within the artery to boost blood pressure and decrease the load on the heart.
 More powerful left ventricular assist devices that can provide more support may also be considered.

 Treatment of Arrhythmias